 Stock photography can be difficult to monetize if you are new to the field.
 However, after your portfolio grows and you develop a following, the money starts to flow.
 All you have to do is post your photos on several stock photography websites, utilize effective keywords in your posts, and wait for them to sell.
 You can submit any of your photos from your daily adventures to your stock photo portfolios.
 Other types of photos also do quite well, including portraiture (make sure you have a model release!), food, and lifestyle.

 Someone once told me that the most successful travel photographers aren’t necessarily the best photographers, but the best marketers.
-Hotel chains, tourism boards, restaurants, and big brands are always looking for the latest and greatest travel photographers to partner with.
-If you can develop your personal brand and establish a large enough following, you can make money through direct client work, as well as marketing or advertising on your social media outlets.
-Even with my modest Instagram following of 14k, I have made several thousand dollars shooting for brands that like my style, and have earned even more money through free products that are sent to me (shoes, watches, clothes, camera equipment).
+Hotel chains, tourism boards, restaurants, and brands are always looking for the latest and greatest travel photographers to partner with.
+If you can develop your personal brand and establish a large enough following on social media, you can make more money through direct client work, as well as marketing or advertising on your social media outlets.
+It’s not just Instagram either, a large following on almost any platform will do you well.
+This includes YouTube, Facebook, Snapchat, Twitter, etc.

 Direct client sales are always an effective form of making money as a photographer.
 Just because you are on the road doesn’t mean you can’t score gigs in the country you’re in.
 Do your research and look for clients you think might need your services.
 Contact them and offer your services, making sure they understand the level of value you can bring them.
 A few places to look are hotels, local brands, restaurants, and local expat populations that might need general photography work (portraits, weddings, family, etc.).
 I have used this to sustain myself in several countries around the world, and it can be a great way to keep your travels funded as a photographer.